 The Evil Within 2 is packed with skin-crawling set-pieces like this, each one as inventive as the last.
 But Tango Gameworks’ impeccable sequel is much more than a list of the best moments in horror games.
 Slaying bosses and exploring spooky mansions are separated by open-world sections where you never know what is waiting for you: some much-needed shotgun shells or a devious spectre that will continue to haunt you for the remainder of your playthrough.

-Alien: Isolation is a horror game about being stuck on a space station with a (spoiler) big scary alien, which, thanks to some devious AI and level design, is more terrifying than it ever has any right to be.
-Developed by Creative Assembly, Alien: Isolation is a first-person hiding simulator in which you are stalked by a monster that cannot be beaten, shot, or bashed into submission.
+Alien: Isolation is among the best games of 2014.
+It’s a horror game about being stuck on a space station with a (spoiler) big scary alien, which, thanks to some devious AI and level design, is more terrifying than it ever has any right to be.
+As we discovered while writing our Alien: Isolation review, this horror game is effectively a first-person hiding simulator – your monstrous stalker can’t be beaten, shot, or bashed into submission.

 The best horror games make you feel utterly powerless, and in Alien: Isolation it is your wits, your knack for crawling under desks and into lockers, and a variety of distractions that will save you from the hulking, Gigerian horror.
 A deadly creature who can appear at any moment, unscripted, and without warning: what more could you ask for from a horror game antagonist?